bkoschel/SpeedyApp/README.md

 - **As a User I want to be able to:** add a run to my exercise log.
 - **As a User I want to be able to:** add a bike ride to my exercise log.
 - **As a User I want to be able to:** add a swim to my exercise log.
+- **As a User I want to be able to:** view my exercise log
+- **As a User I want to be able to:** select a particular activity and view its data.
-- **As a User I want to be able to:** remove a run, bike or swim from my exercise log.
+- **As a User I want to be able to:** remove a run, bike or swim from my exercise log using the activity's title.
 - **As a User I want to be able to:** add data such as date, distance, duration and pace to a run/bike/swim entry.
 - **As a User I want to be able to:** edit the data of a run, bike or swim in my exercise log.